LarsHartendorp/LarsHartendorp/README.md

 - Learning new programming languages
 - Riding my Yamaha R6

-Feel free to explore my repository and contact me if you have any questions or feedback!"
+Feel free to explore my repository and contact me if you have any questions or feedback!